 To avoid repetition, the discussion of our analysis applies to all the species listed in Table 1, given that the anticipated effects of this activity on these different marine mammal stocks are expected to be similar.
 Where there are meaningful differences between species or stocks they are included as separate subsections below.
-NMFS does not anticipate that serious injury or mortality will occur as a result of L-DEO's planned survey, even in the absence of mitigation, and no serious injury or mortality is authorized.
-As discussed in the Potential Effects of Specified Activities on Marine Mammals and Their Habitat section above, non-auditory physical effects and vessel strike are not expected to occur.
-NMFS expects that the majority potential takes will be in the form of short-term Level B behavioral harassment in the form of temporary avoidance of the area or decreased foraging (if such activity was occurring), reactions that are considered to be of low severity and with no lasting biological consequences (e.g., Southall et al., 2007).
-Even repeated Level B harassment of some small subset of an overall stock is unlikely to result in any significant realized decrease in viability for the affected individuals, and thus will not result in any adverse impact to the stock as a whole.
+NMFS does not anticipate that serious injury or mortality would occur as a result of L-DEO's planned survey, even in the absence of mitigation, and no serious injury or mortality is authorized.
+As discussed in the "Potential Effects of Specified Activities on Marine Mammals and Their Habitat" section above, non-auditory physical effects and vessel strike are not expected to occur.
+NMFS expects that the majority of potential takes would be in the form of short-term Level B behavioral harassment in the form of temporary avoidance of the area or decreased foraging (if such activity was occurring), reactions that are considered to be of low severity and with no lasting biological consequences (e.g., Southall et al., 2007).

-We authorized a limited number of instances of Level A harassment of two species (pygmy and dwarf sperm whales, which are members of the highfrequency cetacean hearing group) in the form of PTS, and Level B harassment only of the remaining marine mammal species.
-Any PTS incurred in marine mammals as a result of the activity is expected to be in the form of a small degree of PTS, and would not result in severe hearing impairment, because of the constant movement of both the Langseth and of the marine mammals in the project areas, as well as the fact that the vessel is not expected to remain in any one area in which individual marine mammals will be expected to concentrate for an extended period of time.
-Additionally, L-DEO will shut down the airgun array if marine mammals approach within 500 m (with the exception of specific genera of dolphins, see Mitigation), further reducing the expected duration and intensity of sound, and therefore the likelihood of marine mammals incurring PTS.
-Since the duration of exposure to loud sounds will be relatively short it will be unlikely to affect the fitness of any individuals.
+We are authorizing a limited number of Level A harassment of 4 species in the form of PTS, and Level B harassment only of the remaining marine mammal species.
+If any PTS is incurred in marine mammals as a result of the planned activity, we expect only a small degree of PTS that would not result in severe hearing impairment because of the constant movement of both the Langseth and of the marine mammals in the project areas, as well as the fact that the vessel is not expected to remain in any one area in which individual marine mammals would be expected to concentrate for an extended period of time.
+Additionally, L-DEO would shut down the airgun array if marine mammals approach within 500 m (with the exception of specific genera of dolphins, see "Mitigation" section), further reducing the expected duration and intensity of sound, and therefore the likelihood of marine mammals incurring PTS.
+Since the duration of exposure to loud sounds will be relatively short it would be unlikely to affect the fitness of any individuals.
 Also, as described above, we expect that marine mammals would likely move away from a sound source that represents an aversive stimulus, especially at levels that would be expected to result in PTS, given sufficient notice of the Langseth's approach due to the vessel's relatively low speed when conducting seismic surveys.
-Accordingly, we expect that the majority of takes will be in the form of short-term Level B behavioral harassment in the form of temporary avoidance of the area or decreased foraging (if such activity were occurring), reactions that are considered to be of low severity and with no lasting biological consequences (e.g., Southall et al., 2007; Ellison et al., 2012).
+Accordingly, we expect that the majority of takes would be in the form of short-term Level B behavioral harassment in the form of temporary avoidance of the area or decreased foraging (if such activity were occurring), reactions that are considered to be of low severity and with no lasting biological consequences (e.g., Southall et al., 2007; Ellison et al., 2012).